CX Framework Series #6: Customer Centric Culture

 About this series

-The foundations for these blogposts are written by Milou from Cemetery following the June 2017 CX Masterclass given by Nienke Bloem and Rosaria Cirillo.
+The foundations for these blogposts are written by Milou van Kerkhof following the June 2017 CX Masterclass given by Nienke Bloem and Rosaria Cirillo.
 Milou attended this as a newcomer in Customer Experience.
 These blogposts have been slightly edited and reflect only the highlights of the content of each module.